PengBoXiangShang/visualization_tool_functions/README.md

 # visualization_tool_functions

 ## About This Repository
-This repository contains some tool functions for data visualization, which can be used for computer science paper writing.
+This repository contains some tool functions for data visualization and data analysis, which can be used for computer science paper writing.
+Some frequently-used plots has been released in python and MATLAB formations, including bar plot, histogram, boxplot, probability density function, etc.
 ```
 |   README.md
 |